 The Gus hat is a variation of the Cattleman, distinguished by its pointed folds that tilt forward, often referred to as teardrop or pointed creases.
 Unlike the Cattleman’s flat crown, the Gus boasts a unique silhouette.
 A wide, thin brim characterizes the Gus hat, with a signature upward curl on both sides.
 Felt is the typical material used for Gus hats.

 While the name “Gus” might seem arbitrary, it holds historical significance.
 This hat was originally designed for the character Gus (played by Robert Duvall) in the short film “Lonesome Dove.”
-After the movie’s success, the hat became a symbol, and the name Gus became synonymous with this distinctive style.
+After the movie’s success, the hat became a symbol, and Gus became synonymous with this distinctive style.

 Montana Mix Crease